 I don’t have a single regret about getting through my twenties with money in the bank.

-I regret nothing… except that we never actually managed to free the harbor seals from the aquarium in the middle of the night.
+So I regret nothing about my frugal twenties… except that we never actually managed to free the harbor seals from the aquarium in the middle of the night.
 And neither should you.